visweshs/redux-saga/README.md

 ```

-The work done by the function work here is truly none blocking.
+The work done by the function work here is truly non-blocking.